arunkjoyson/SEP_Assignment3/README.md

     - Can you provide examples of how biased data has impacted your models?
     - What steps have you taken in the past to address these biases?

+## Assumption:

+1. Unbalanced training data negatively affects AI model performance.
+2. Biases exist in web-scraped data and need mitigation.

+## Validation:

+- Do analysis of scraped training data to check for common biases (e.g., gender, racial, political biases).[1]
+  - **Follow-Up Questions:**
+    - What methods are currently used to detect biases in the training data?
+    - How frequently are biases identified in the current datasets?

+- Compare AI performance metrics before and after applying bias mitigation techniques.[1]
+  - **Follow-Up Questions:**
+    - What specific performance metrics are used to evaluate AI models?
+    - How significant is the performance improvement after bias mitigation?

+- Gather feedback from developers on whether biased datasets have affected their previous models.[2]
+  - **Follow-Up Questions:**
+    - Can you provide examples of how biased data has impacted your models?
+    - What steps have you taken in the past to address these biases?

 ## Preliminary Tasks:

-- [ ] Identify common sources of bias in scraped data.
+- [ ] **Identify common sources of bias in scraped data**
+  - [ ] Analyze past scraped datasets for patterns of bias

-- [ ] Implement a bias-detection mechanism for automated flagging.
+- [ ] **Implement a bias-detection mechanism for automated flagging**
+  - [ ] Define measurable criteria for identifying bias

-- [ ] Review academic research on bias mitigation strategies.
+- [ ] **Review academic research on bias mitigation strategies**
+  - [ ] Collect and summarize key findings from research papers

-- [ ] Test small-scale AI models with and without bias correction.
+- [ ] **Test small-scale AI models with and without bias correction**
+  - [ ] Train a baseline model using unfiltered data

-- [ ] Assess if manual review of flagged biases is necessary or if automation suffices.
+- [ ] **Assess if manual review of flagged biases is necessary or if automation suffices**
+  - [ ] Conduct a sample review of flagged cases for accuracy

+## Metrics for Success:

+- Bias Detection Accuracy: >90% in detecting bias.
+- False Positive Rate: <5% false positives.
+- Performance Consistency: <2% performance difference across groups.

+## Outcome:

+- A training dataset that minimizes biases and leads to improved AI model fairness and accuracy.

 ## Metrics for Success: